openedx/event-routing-backends/docs/getting_started.rst

 Mapping of edX event onto xAPI and Caliper formats
 ---------------------------------------------------

+Mapping for xAPI events can be found in `xAPI mapping sheet <./event-mapping/xAPI_mapping.rst>`_.

 Mapping for Caliper events can be found in `Caliper mapping google sheet <https://docs.google.com/spreadsheets/d/1MgHddOO6G33sSpknvYi-aXuLiBmuKTfHmESsXpIiuU8/edit#gid=389163646>`_.

-Mapping for xAPI events can be found in `xAPI mapping google sheet <https://docs.google.com/spreadsheets/d/1hvOvJnWD9d00QjPoou0wTxx5gTsqk5uda6RJp56LJjI/edit?usp=sharing>`_.

 Version information of mapping
 ------------------------------